if-ai/ComfyUI-IF_LLM/README.md

 ################# ATENTION ####################

-   *It Might comflict with IF_AI_tools so if you have it installed please remove it before installing IF_LLM I am working on adding this tools to IF_AI_tools so you only need one or the other*
+   *It Might conflict with IF_AI_tools so if you have it installed please remove it before installing IF_LLM I am working on adding this tools to IF_AI_tools so you only need one or the other*